 Cheng San’s love for history began as a student at River Valley Government Chinese Middle School (now River Valley High School).
 He fondly recalls how his history teacher used to retell the past with so much gusto.
 While he did well enough to pursue a degree in history, his parents saved what little education funds they had for Cheng San’s eldest brother instead.
 “People in their generation gave priority to the first male child,” he says with resignation.

 Cheng San ended up putting himself through a part-time diploma course in business administration.
 He now works as a human resource manager at a waste wood recycling company.
 But, on his own time, he continued reading history books as a hobby.

 In 2012, when he heard NHB was recruiting docents, he immediately signed up to undergo the seven-month training on Singapore’s history.
-Today, Cheng San is vice-president of NHB’s Mandarin Guides.
+Today, Cheng San is scheduler and research coordinator for NHB’s Mandarin Docents.

 In his opinion, good docents perform, rather than reel off facts about the exhibits.
 This is something he learnt from attending tours during his visits to museums in China.
 Their docents’ masterful retelling of history had him staying on till the end of the tour despite his tired legs.
 It also set a benchmark for his own tours.

 “I made a promise to myself to become as good as they are,” he recalls.
 This is why he willingly spends months researching and building on the curator’s work for his tours, and even tailors his delivery to audiences.
 “It’s boring even for the musician if he performs the same piece every night,” he says.